flowcommerce/redux-fetch/README.md

 	- `getState`: A function that returns the current state tree of your application.

-	- [`routerState: RouterState`](https://github.com/reactjs/react-router/blob/master/docs/Glossary.md#routerstate): Properties normally injected into `RouterContext` that represent the current state of a router.
+	- `routerState`: Properties normally injected into `RouterContext` that represent the current state of a router.

 #### Returns

-A React component class that renders your component according to the specified options.
+A React component class that renders your component.

-##### Static Properties
+#### Static Properties

-All the original static properties of the component are hoisted.
+All the original static properties of your component are hoisted.

-##### Static Methods
+#### Static Methods

 * `fetchAsyncState`: The function passed to `withFetch()` to resolve data requirements for your component.

-All the original static methods of the component are hoisted.
+All the original static methods of your component are hoisted.

 #### Remarks